ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 On his head he wore a vulture and eagle feather mask and something that covered his eyes.
 Although he was a shorter man, silhouetted by the dimly lit ort, he looked large and powerful.

 Then he started drumming.
 Softly at first.
 Each hit generated a deep, muted thud.
 He moved to and from the altar as he drummed.
 At the altar he held the drum low and by the center of the ort he held it high.
 His movement was controlled.
 The drum beats got progressively louder.
 He then started speaking in Tuvan.
 Like the drumming, it got progressively more intense.
 His voice became strained, high pitched, and mantric.
 As the ceremony proceeded, he began disengaging with reality.
 His movements became more erratic and animalistic.
 Often he would cock his head and turn it swiftly from side to side, the movement exaggerated by his mask's feathers.
 The cadence of his voice, distorted.
 Hissing through gritted teeth he chanted--ever more stressing and ever less human.
 And throughout all of this, the drum beat continued relentlessly.
-At times he was completely out of his own control and would throw himself backwards, raising the drum skyward, as if puppeteered.
-Lhagwa was behind him nearly the whole time, ensuring he could catch him if thrown back.
+At times he was completely out of his own control and would throw himself backwards, raising the drum above his head, as if puppeteered by skyward spirits.
+Lhagwa was behind him the whole time, ensuring he could catch him if thrown back.

 I'd never witnessed someone have such an unrelenting and burdensome out-of-body experience before.
 It was beautiful and terrible simultaneously, holding me in a sort of trance-like purgatory.
 I think since I'd never experienced anything this different from my own cultural bubble, I caught myself perpetually disassociating from what was happening.
 "This is what a shaman ceremony *is like*", I would think to myself.
 I'd have to remind myself that I wasn't watching a re-enactment, or viewing through a TV screen.
-I watching a shaman ritual.
+I was watching a shaman ritual.
 He was, according to his religion, convening with spirits.
 And it was happening in front of us.

 The ceremony was relentless and lasted around an hour and a half.
 It was an incredible feat of stamina, to do all of that in heavy and restrictive garb.
 Even as observers, we found the experience incredibly draining.